-"(3) This section does not trigger any requirement that a local government consider or update an analysis as required by a statewide land use planning goal relating to economic development.
+(4) This section does not trigger any requirement that a local government consider or update an analysis as required by a statewide land use planning goal relating to economic development.

-"(4) A decision made under this section is not a land use decision as defined in ORS 197.015 and is not subject to the jurisdiction of the Land Use Board of Appeals.
+(5) A decision made under this section is not a land use decision as defined in ORS 197.015 and is not subject to the jurisdiction of the Land Use Board of Appeals.
 A decision under this section may only be appealed by writ of review under ORS 34.010 to 34.100.

-"(5) A local government shall issue a final decision under this sec tion within 120 days after the application is filed with the local gov ernment.
+(6) A local government shall issue a final decision under this section within 30 days after a completed application is filed with the local government.